We’ve answered a bunch of questions about our new satellite in different places, but here’s a summary of what you might be curious about.

 - ViaSat-1: 140 Gbps

 How far we’ve come, eh?
-When they begin launching in 2019/2020, our next generation of satellites, known as ViaSat-3, will each have 1,000 Gbps — or 1 terabyte — of throughput!
+When they begin launching in the next few years, our next generation of satellites, known as ViaSat-3, are expected to each have 1,000 Gbps — or 1 terabyte — of throughput!

 Why should I care about capacity?